-The San Francisco Electronic Music Festival is designed as an annual multi-day event consisting of concerts, installations and discussions, the primary focus is on independent artists whose innovative aesthetics challenge academic and commercial standards.
-Part of the group's objectives are to increase public awareness of new sound-based technologies and their creative applications; to raise the level of discourse surrounding music and sound-art and to raise the national and international profile of the Bay Area as a center for electronic music and sound art.
+The San Francisco Electronic Music Festival is an annual multi-day event consisting of concerts, installations and discussions, where the primary focus is on independent artists whose innovative aesthetics challenge academic and commercial standards.

 In an effort to grow awareness and event attendance, posts with the participating artists' work were composed and made widely available on the festival's various social media feeds to introduce the audience to the line-up and their body of work.